Adithyavj/adithyavj.github.io/_posts/2022-05-23-angular-dotnet-app-part2.md

 - Main.ts

 How is the app.module.ts file bootstrapped?
 The main.ts file has platformbrowserdynamic which is responsible for providing the code to bootstrap our AppModule.
 Once the AppModule is bootstrapped by the main.ts, it then bootstraps the AppComponent.
-AppComponent is declared as a selector inside the index.htm as ```<app-root>```.
+AppComponent is called in index.html with the selector ```<app-root>```.

 Typescript gets it's configuration from ```tsconfig.json``` file